 Having a contractor come out and professionally seal your windows and doors or recommend more energy efficient options can be a great way to upgrade your home and save energy.

 Heavy curtains and door bumpers are also easy fixes in the interim and keep the cold out and the heat in.

 If your kids don’t have a great track record when it comes to shutting exterior doors behind them, you might need to sit them down and explain a few pointers to keep your home warmer this winter.

 This might include keeping the thermostat at a certain level during the day when there’s nobody at home.

 Share with kids the merits of blankets and sweaters in the winter so your home isn’t always cranked on high heat, costing your money in heating costs.

 Reiterate the importance of keeping windows and doors shut, so that your home will retain heat and your heater won’t have to work overtime.

 3. Make Sure to Keep up With Maintenance and Repairs

-One of the best ways to keep your energy bill down this season is to have your heating system reviewed for annual maintenance.
+One of the best ways to keep your energy bill down this season is to book your heating system maintenance.

 A heating repair professional can identify if your heater isn’t working as efficiently as it should.